 Yet another great album from Miles’ fusion period.
 Recorded on February 1, 1975 at Festival Hall in Osaka, Japan, this was the evening concert that followed the afternoon concert released as Agharta.
 Both albums were originally released only in Japan.
 Agharta was then released in the U.S. in 1976, but Pangea did not see a U.S. reissue until 1991.
 Another Japanese-only concert recording, Dark Magus, from a 1974 show, was released in 1977 and only reissued in the U.S. in 1997.
 None of these albums was particularly commercially successful.

 “Zimbabwe” takes up the entire first LP.
 Early on the band plays with a quick, anxious tempo.
-Miles plays with a slow kind of phrasing, in complete contrast to the rest of the band, like they are rushing to get the music across but somehow he has all the time in the world.
+Miles uses a slow kind of phrasing, in complete contrast to the rest of the band, like they are rushing to get the music across but somehow he has all the time in the world.
 Gary Bartz was probably the best and most effective saxophonist to play with Miles in his fusion years, but Sonny Fortune (featured here) might come second.
 This songs has a sleek feel.
 “Zimbabwe” is actually a suite or medley of shorter songs played together without interruption.